lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - a Sender-Abort has been received
 - or the Inactivity Timer has expired
-- or the Attempts counter has exceed MAX_ACK_REQUESTS
+- or the Attempts counter has exceeded MAX_ACK_REQUESTS
-- or when at least on All-1 SCHC Fragment has been received and integrity checking of the reassembled SCHC Packet is successful.
+- or when at least an All-1 SCHC Fragment has been received and integrity checking of the reassembled SCHC Packet is successful.

 If MIC is used for integrity checking, the MIC computed at the receiver MUST be computed over the reassembled SCHC Packet